abedassoum/Artists-Fullstack-web-applikation/readme.md

 git clone: https://github.com/abedassoum/Artists-Fullstack-web-applikation.git

-2- Navigate to the Project Folder: cd artists-Backend
+2- Navigate to the Project Folder (in the terminal): cd artists-Backend

 3- Usage: